 The University has an obligation to sponsors to bring funded projects to an orderly close and to submit necessary technical and final reports.
-The required procedures may vary, depending on the policies of the sponsoring agency.
+The required procedures may vary, depending on the policies of the sponsoring agency and funding requirements.

 Project Closeout Strategy

-Sponsored Projects Administration (SPA) and the Office of Grants and Contracts Accounting (GC) have combined efforts to implement a new closeout strategy aimed at facilitating a total closeout process.
-This new practice will be effective with awards ending June 1, 2008 and beyond.
+Sponsored Projects Administration (SPA) and the Office of Grants and Contracts Accounting (GCA) combine efforts to implement closeout aimed at facilitating a total closeout process.
 Cornerstones of the new approach include:

 - Early detailed notifications to investigators about awards that are scheduled to close